renatoalmeida49/bagapp/README.md

 # handbagapp

-An app to sell bags.
+An app to sell handbags.
 The choose of the product was based on demand of the designer.

 Developed with:
 * HTML5